 A – B Vancouver Island Provincial Parks

-Arbutus Grove PP: This small 22-hectare park near Lantzville is a bit of a hidden gem and protects a grove of beautiful Arbutus trees.
+Arbutus Grove PP is a small 22-hectare park near Lantzville.
+It is a bit of a hidden gem and protects a grove of beautiful Arbutus trees.

-Artlish Caves PP: Located between Woss and Zeballos, this 285-hectare park was established to protect Vancouver Island’s last remaining undisturbed karst areas.
+Artlish Caves PP is found between Woss and Zeballos.
+This 285-hectare park was established to protect Vancouver Island’s last remaining undisturbed karst areas.

 Bamberton PP: There are 53 vehicle-accessible campsites available at this 28-hectare Provincial Park near Mill Bay.
 It’s also a popular swimming spot due to the warm waters of the sheltered inlet.

-Bellhouse PP: Located on Galiano Island, Bellhouse is a small 2-hectare day-use park great for picnics.
+Bellhouse PP is located on Galiano Island.
+Bellhouse is a small 2-hectare day-use park great for picnics.
 The area provides excellent views of the very busy Active Pass.

-Bodega Ridge PP: This Galiano Island day-use-only park has a 4-km ridge rising 328 meters above sea level.
-Although this 397-hectare park has no developed facilities, its inspiring scenery and wildlife viewing opportunities make it a popular destination for hikers and passing boaters.
+Bodega Ridge PP. This Galiano Island day-use-only park has a 4 km ridge rising 328 meters above sea level.
+This 397-hectare park has no developed facilities.
+However, its inspiring scenery and wildlife viewing opportunities make it a popular destination for hikers and passing boaters.

 Boyle Point PP: This scenic 188-hectare day-use park on the southern tip of Denman Island is a popular exploring place.
-The forested trail has some of Denman’s oldest and largest trees, leading to spectacular views of Baynes Sound and the Chrome Island Lighthouse.
+The forested trail has some of Denman’s oldest and largest trees.
+The trail leads to spectacular views of Baynes Sound and the Chrome Island Lighthouse.

-Burgoyne Bay PP: Located near Fulford Harbour on Salt Spring Island, this 524-hectare park is a popular spot for hiking, horseback riding, and mountain biking.
-Along with the protected lands on Mount Maxwell, Sullivan, and Mount Tuam, this park is part of the largest undeveloped areas within the Gulf Islands.
+Burgoyne Bay PP is on Salt Spring Island near Fulford Harbour.
+This 524-hectare park is a popular spot for hiking, horseback riding, and mountain biking.
+This park protected lands on Mount Maxwell, Sullivan, and Mount Tuam.
+It’s also part of the largest undeveloped areas within the Gulf Islands.

 Boat Access Only

-Ballingall Islets ER: Located off Galiano Island, this string of small uninhabited islands, totalling 0.2 hectares, was originally protected to preserve the nesting sites of colonial seabirds.
-Land access is closed to the general public (you must obtain a permit if you wish to do so), but it’s become an area much loved by sea kayakers.
+Ballingall Islets ER is located off Galiano Island.
+This string of small uninhabited islands, totalling 0.2 hectares, was originally protected to preserve the nesting sites of colonial seabirds.
+Land access is closed to the general public, and you must obtain a permit if you wish to do so.
+However, it’s become an area much loved by sea kayakers.

 Big Bunsby PMP: This boat-accessed Marine Park, totalling 658 hectares, is located on the West Coast of northern Vancouver Island.
 The area offers sheltered anchorages and excellent sea kayaking opportunities.
 It’s also a great spot to view whales, Bald eagles and sea otters.
 Although there are no developed campsites, tenting is allowed on Big Bunsby.
 Please leave no trace if you do decide to tent here!

-Bligh Island PMP: Located in the Nootka Sound area of the West Coast, this 4,455-hectare area is a popular recreational destination for boaters and kayakers who explore the Spanish Pilot Group of islands.
+Bligh Island PMP is located in the Nootka Sound area of the West Coast.
+This 4,455-hectare area is a popular recreational destination for boaters and kayakers who explore the Spanish Pilot Group of islands.
 Nearby is Charlie’s Beach, which offers rustic beach camping for weary boat travellers.

 San Josef Bay in Cape Scott Provincial Park